GowthamPB/GowthamPB/README.md

 <h3>
 My name is Gowtham.
 I am an engineering undergraduate from India.
-I like to code, write and design.
+I like to code, write and occasionally design.
 Feel free to look around :)

 </h3>